0mgABear/CS50X/README.md

 - Count from 0, count up.
 - While loops and for(int) loops as well.
 - Const : immutable.
+- Do while loop!

+  - Also exists in [Javascript] (https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/do...while)

 - Linux: known for CLI env.

+- Void within function : does not take any arguments.
+- Declare what type of output at the very front. (int/bool/e.t.c.)

+- 32bit: max number ~ 4B.
+  - but highest it can count is ~2B (allocate half to negative numbers).
+  - integer overflow : run out of bits.
+- long : long integers.
+- truncation could be a problem --> type casting.
+- floating-point imprecision : limit on how precise numbers can be.